How to Get Around NBA League Pass Blackouts in 2023

 Yes, you can if you have a cable subscription that has the channels which broadcast the blackout game.
-For example, if ESPN broadcasts the NBA game, you need a cable subscription with ESPN.
+For example, if ESPN broadcasts an NBA game, you need a cable subscription with ESPN.
 But cord-cutting is pretty popular nowadays, so this isn’t a viable option.
 Though many people actually borrow friends’ or family members’ cable accounts to get around blackouts.

 One last League Pass VPN alternative you can use is a proxy.
-It hides your IP just like a VPN, so it can bypass blackouts.
+It hides your IP just like a VPN so that it can bypass blackouts.
 You might even get faster speeds because the proxy doesn’t use powerful encryption – or any encryption at all.
 That means you’ll get less privacy and security, however.

 NBA says that its League Pass Audio service is free of blackouts.
 So you can use it to get rid of these restrictions.

 But keep in mind you only get the audio.
 If you want to watch the game instead of just listening to it, NBA League Pass Audio just won’t cut it.